About the Castaways Sculpture Awards

 For more information contact Community Development Officer (Arts and Culture) on 9528 0333 or email firstname.lastname@example.org

-The Schools Competition is proudly sponsored by Alcoa of Australia accompanied the main exhibition for the full nine days in 2016.
+The Schools Competition is proudly sponsored by Alcoa of Australia and will accompany the main exhibition for the full nine days in 2016.

 For more information contact the Community Development Officer Arts and Culture 9528 0333 or email@example.com.